52 Denver Urban Hikes–A Week-by-Week Challenge

 July 25.
 It’s not getting any cooler, but this urban walk will help.
 Enjoy Bible Park.

 August 1.
-In a few weeks, it will be cooler.
-But probably not today.
-Cool off on First Creek at DEN trail.
+It will be cooler in a few weeks, but probably not today.
+Cool off on First Creek at the DEN trail.

 August 8.
 The Platte River will help you keep cool on this urban hike downtown that starts and finishes with ice cream in Union Station.